seetharaman52/smart-energy-switch/README.md

-# smart-energy-switch
+## Note :
-A Bash script to toggle energy-saving mode on your system (Especially for Lenovo Linux Laptops)
+`A Bash script to toggle energy-saving mode on your system (Especially for Lenovo Linux Laptops)`